sakoho81/pyimagequalityranking/Readme.md

 3. The software also contains our implementations of two microscopy autofocus metrics that were used as comparison for our method.

 ### How do I install it?
 *PyImageQualityRanking* was written utilizing standard SciPy scientific libraries.
-The software should thus work on all the common operating systems. *PyImageQualityRanking* is distributed as a standard python package and it can be installed using the **setup.py** script.
-However, you should make sure that you have installed the [SciPy libraries](http://www.scipy.org/install.html) in the computer's Python environment.
-Typically, if using Anaconda distribution etc. these libraries should have been installed by default.
+The software should thus work on all the common operating systems. *PyImageQualityRanking* is distributed as a standard python package and it can be installed from PyPI with ```pip install pyimq```, or from source, using the ```setup.py``` script (if you want to further develop the code).

 Please refer to the Wiki page for usage examples.